hkaest/dbus-opendtu-DC-load/README.md

 ## Inspiration

-A a strating point the solution from henne49 has been used (disconnected fork) which is based on @fabian-lauer & @vikt0rm project.
+As a starting point the solution from henne49 has been used (disconnected fork) which is based on @fabian-lauer & @vikt0rm project.
 Other ideas are from Selbstbau-PV and pulquero.

 This project is my first on GitHub and with the Victron Venus OS, so I took some ideas and approaches from the following projects - many thanks for sharing the knowledge: